gabrielmartinezghioma/GHIOMA-USERS-CRUD-APIS/readme.md

 ## Description

-  This project is an example of a full-stack application built entirely by me.
-The front-end has been developed with React JS, using Redux and React Hook Form.
-In addition, APIs that I created using Postgres, Sequelize, and Node.js have been consumed.
-The purpose of this application is to allow the creation, editing, and updating of user information, as well as the ability to delete them.
+This is an API that allows you to read the list of users, create new ones, update their information, as well as delete them.
+This API is built with PostgreSQL, integrated with Sequelize ORM, and the backend is developed with Node.js.
+Below is the link to the API documentation, with its respective endpoints.

-  Este proyecto es una muestra de una aplicación de pila completa (full stack) construida completamente por mí.
-El front-end se ha desarrollado con React JS, utilizando Redux y React Hook Form.
-Además, se han consumido APIs que he creado utilizando Postgres, Sequelize y Node.js.
-La finalidad de esta aplicación es permitir la creación, edición y actualización de información de usuarios, así como también la posibilidad de eliminarlos.
+Esta es una API que permite leer la lista de usuarios, crear nuevos, actualizar su información, así como también eliminarlos.
+La API ha sido construida con PostgreSQL, integrada con ORM Sequelize y el backend ha sido desarrollado con Node.js.
+A continuación, se encuentra el enlace con la documentación de la API, con sus respectivos endpoints.

 ## Author